Frequently Asked Questions

 Q. What MCAT scores and GPAs are typical for students in this program?

 A. Each application stands on it own and is judged on its own merits.
-For the 2016 entry year, the minimum requirements are a B average from a terminal degree earned within the last ten years, and a minimum MCAT score of 26 for the old MCAT or a 499 for the new MCAT.
+For the 2017 entry year, the minimum requirements are a B average from a terminal degree earned within the last ten years, and a minimum MCAT score of 28 for the old MCAT or a 502 for the MCAT 2015+.

 Q. Can non-US citizens apply?